-- Statutory Delegations Local Government Act 1995 Delegations to the CEO
+- Statutory Delegations Local Government Act 1995 - 1.
+1.2 Delegations to the CEO

-1. 1.2.18.
-Local Government May Require Lessee to Pay Rent Function Delegated: This detail is provided as a reference only.
-Delegates shall only act in full e of land in respect of which there is an uiring the lessee to pay its rent to the understand delegated s inclusive of understanding of the delegated statutory power, inclusive of conditions [refer below].
-Authority to recover the amount of the rate or service charge as a from the lessee if rent is not paid in accordance with the notice.
-Statutory Delegate Local Government Act 1995: Section 6.60(2) Local government may require lessee to pay rent Section 6.60(4) Local government may recover the amount of the rate or service charge as a debt if rent not paid Power Or Assigned The Local Government Statutory Delegation / Power of on: Local Government Act 1995: Section 5.42 Delegation of some powers or duties to the CEO Section 5.43 Limitations on delegations to the CEO Power De elegated to: Chief Executive Officer Council's on Deleg s Conditions ation: Nil.
-Statutory Sub-dele / Power to egate: Local Government Act 1995: Section 5.44 CEO may delegate some powers and duties to other employees Complia nce Links: Local Government Act 1995: • Part 6, Division 6, Sub-division 4 Payment of rates and service charges Local Government (Financial Management) Regulations 1996: • Part 5 Rates and Service Charges Record K Memos are kept in Pathways under the property's assessment number and correspondence is registered in TRIM P1001893.
-Version Con Version Decision Reference Date Delegated 1 88/10 16/02/2010 1 Annual Review 26/06/12 294/12 1 Annual Review 25/06/13 319/13 CEO Trim 77838/13 1 Annual Review 24/06/14 270/14 CEO Trim 234521/14 2 Annual Review 09/06/15 OCM Trim 99056/15 2 Amend / Review CEO Trim 114331/15
+1.2.18.
+Local Government May Require Lessee to Pay Rent Function Delegate This detail is provided as reference only.
+Delegate shall only act in full Authority to give notice to a lesse unpaid rate or service charge rec ee of land in respect of which there is an quiring the lessee to pay its rent to the understanding of the delegated statutory pow inclusive of conditions [refer below].
+Authority to recover the amount of the rate or service charge as a debt from the lessee if rent is not paid in accordance with the notice.
+Statutory Power Delegated: Section 6.60(4) Local go Section 6.60(2) Local government may require lessee to pay rent Power Originally Assigned to: The Local Government The Local Government Statutory Power of Delegation: Section 5.42 Delegation of s Local Government Act 1995: Section 5.42 Delegation of some powers or duties to the CEO Section 5.43 Limitations on delegations to the CEO Power Delegated to chief Executive Officer Chief Executive Officer Council's Condition on Delegation: ns Nil.
+Statutory Power to Sub-delegate: Local Government Act 1995:Section 5.44 CEO may of other employees Section 5.44 CEO may delegate some powers and duties to Compliance Links: Part 6, Division 6, Sub-di- charges Local Government (Financial Mai Part 6, Division 6, Sub-division 4 Payment of rates and service Record Keeping Practices: Memos are kept in Pathways und Memos are kept in Pathways under the property's assessment number and correspondence is registered in TRIM P1001893.
+Version Control Version Decision Reference Date Delegated 1 88/10 16/02/2010 1 Annual Review 26/06/12 294/12 1 Annual Review 25/06/13 319/13 CEO Trim 77838/13 1 Annual Review 24/06/14 270/14 CEO Trim 234521/14 2 Annual Review 09/06/15 OCM Trim 99056/15 2 Amend / Review CEO Trim 114331/15

-- Statutory Delegations Local Government Act 1995 Delegations to the CEO
+- Statutory Delegations Local Government Act 1995 - 1.
+1.2 Delegations to the CEO